 Most occupations offer paid professional development opportunities—but this is not always true for teachers.
 There's often little paid time to create innovative curricula or enough money to take your students on meaningful field trips.
-So Ecology Project International asked our own Fellowship Experience Coordinator, Klavdija Jenko, to research funding opportunities for science teachers.
+So we've compiled a handful of research funding opportunities for science teachers.
 We hope these opportunities make you excited about the opportunities and funding available to you!

 1. Fund for Teachers

 Would you like to design your own fellowship?
 Then you may want to check out Fund for Teachers, which supports educators in their mission to impact student achievement through developing their own leadership skills, knowledge, and confidence.

 If you are interested in advancing your own education but haven't been able to find the time or money, check out Teach.
 This website is dedicated to helping you find online degree options that you can pursue while working.
 There are also resources for people who want to become a teacher through an online program.

 The National Education Association (NEA) Foundation offers a variety of grants for classrooms and teachers.
 Their Learning & Leadership Grants further the professional development of NEA members to improve student learning, with a preference for those proposals that include STEM and/or global competence as elements.